Comprehensive Guide to Spine Anatomy and Lower Back Problems

 Spine Anatomy

-The spine, also called the backbone, is made up of vertebral bones with cushioning intervertebral discs between them.
-The spine is designed to give us stability and smooth movement, as well as providing a corridor of protection for the delicate spinal cord.
-It is supported by muscles, tendons and ligaments, and innervated by nerves that branch out from the centrally placed spinal cord.
+The spine, also called the backbone, provides stability and smooth movement, as well as protection for the spinal cord.
+The spine is made of vertebral bones with cushioning intervertebral discs between them, which are supported by muscles, tendons and ligaments, and innervated by nerves within the spinal cord.

 Vertebra

-The spine is made up of bony segments called vertebrae, and fibrous tissue called intervertebral discs.
-The vertebrae and discs form a column from your head to your pelvis providing symmetry and movement to the body.
+The spine is a column from your head to your pelvis made up of approximately 33 bony segments called vertebrae, and fibrous tissue called intervertebral discs.

-This spinal column is made up of approximately 33 vertebral bones stacked one on top of the other from the base of the skull to the pelvis.
-Twenty four of these vertebrae articulate with each other, while the last nine are fused together.
+Twenty four vertebrae articulate with each other, while the last nine are fused together.
 Each vertebra is made up of several parts:

 Vertebral body